CivicActions/ssp-toolkit/docs/controls/AC.md

+#### CivicActions Responsibility

+CivicActions Operations, in collaboration with CivicActions Security, will set up privileged accounts accounts for the following roles:

+* Developer - user level account that has access to application features and sanitized databases

+* System Administrator - user accounts that enjoy full system administrator access

+#### Drupal specific control support

+Drupal provides user accounts for individuals who participate in visiting, contributing to and administering the site with the following roles:

+* Anonymous user – readers of the site who either do not have an account or are not logged in.

+* Authenticated user – All non-anonymous users inherit the "authenticated user role."

+* Administrator - This role has all permissions enabled by default.

 ### Part b)

-#### Drupal specific control support
+#### LINCS specific control or LINCS Responsibility

+The Project Owner has oversight over all permissions that the Project Manager and Operations Staff manages.

+#### CivicActions Responsibility

 CivicActions' Project Manager assigns the "admininstrator" role for the management of all accounts issued to internal admin roles supporting the information system.
 Account requests are initiated by the Project Manager by completing a ticket request and the CivicActions Operation Team manages the entire account creation process.

-#### LINCS specific control or LINCS Responsibility

-The Project Owner has oversight over all permissions that the Project Manager and Operations Staff manages.